Grilled Sweet and Sour Pork

 1) Make the Mumbo Sauce.
 You can do this days or weeks in advance.
 Keep it warm if you are making it fresh.
 If it has been in the fridge, warm it in a pan or in the microwave.

 2) The tenderloin is a tube of meat with a taper on one end and a lump on the other.
 Lop them both off so you have a tube of uniform thickness.
 Trim off any excess fat and silverskin.
 Silverskin is just what it sounds like, a silvery, thin, sheath between the fat and the meat that will shrink and get tough when cooked.
-That's four tenderloins ready to go at right.
+That's four tenderloins ready to go in the picture.
 Salt everything liberally and let it sit for about 20 minutes in the fridge so the salt will be absorbed.
 Then coat everything in a thin layer of cooking oil so it won't stick and so it will brown better.

 3) Set up the grill with a 2-zones for indirect and direct heat cooking. and get the indirect side up to about 325°F.